 You cannot deport the rootdg disk group.

-Although LSM displays the disks in a deported disk group as available, removing or reusing the disks in a deported disk group results in data loss.
+Caution The voldisk list command displays the disks in a deported disk group as available (with a status of online).
+However, removing or reusing the disks in a deported disk group can result in data loss.